RS1999ent/spectroscope/README.md

 spectroscope
 ============

-Spectroscope is an implementation of request-flow comparison.
-Request-flow comparison is a technique for diagnosing performance changes in distributed systems.
+Spectroscope is an implementation of request-flow comparison, a technique for diagnosing performance changes in distributed systems.
 Please see the NSDI 2011 paper "Diagnosing performance changes by comparing request flows" for more information.

 Overview of source code
 ============